yugabyte/docs/content/latest/manage/enterprise-edition/instance-tags.md

 ![Edit Instance Tags](/images/ee/inst-tags-2.png)

-These are changes, compared to the tags input during the create universe:
+These are changes, compared to the input during the create universe:

 - `Billing` was modified.
 - `MyInfo` was deleted.
 - `NewInfo` was added.
+- `Department` was not changed in any way.
 Note that `Name` key field cannot be edited in any form.

 As before, one can confirm on the cloud provider list of instances that the tags have been updated correctly: